JudeSahabandu/kickstarter-analysis/README.md

 ## Analysis of the data
 ---

 ### Outcomes Based on Launch Date

 ![Outcomes_based_on_launch_date](/Resources/Theater_Outcomes_vs_Launch.png)

-- Throughout the year, failure of outcome is very consistent.
-Although, total campaigns launched between May to July increases causing the propensity (%) to fail drop.
+- Throughout the year, failure of outcome is consistent.
+But, total campaigns launched between May to July increases causing the (%) propensity to fail decline.
 - Based on the above, the best time to launch a campaign is during the early summer months.
 But regional based data may be required to verify this.
 (To determine if the inverse is true for Southern Hemisphere countries compared to Northern hemisphere countries).
-- The analysis is very clear that the tail end and start of a year are the least plausible times to launch a successful campaign.
+- The analysis is very clear that the end and start of a year are the least favorable months to launch a successful campaign.

 ### Outcomes Based on Goals

 ![Outcomes_based_on_goals](/Resources/Outcomes_vs_Goals.png)

 - It is evident that campaigns with lower goals tend to have a higher success rate.
-Where almost 3 out of 4 campaigns ended up being successful where the campaign goal was below 5000.
+Where almost 3 out of 4 campaigns ended up being successful where the campaign goal was below $5000.
-- Half the total campaigns for plays tend to have a campaign goal below 5000, which may indicate most creators are targeting a 5000 budget or are confident that a play can be funded with a budget of 5000.
+- Half the total campaigns for plays tend to have a campaign goal below $5000, which may indicate most play writers are targeting a $5000 budget or are confident that a play can be funded under a budget of $5000.

 ## Limitations & Recommended Analysis
 ---

 ### Outcomes based on launch date

 It is clear that success based on launch date is more evident in the months of May/June/July, which coincide with late Spring and early Summer in the Northern Hemisphere.
 It is important to determine if the inverse is seen in the Southern Hemisphere to understand the impact of seasonality and to assess if the tropical regions cave a consistent success rate as they are not impacted by seasonality.

+Recommendation - Launch Campaign between May-July Further Analysis - Determine if seasonality plays a factor in campaign launch

 ### Outcomes based on goals

 Further understanding of regional impact is important.
 Success rate based on campaign goal will change by country, as disposable incomes will vary from country to country.
 For example, a country with lower disposable income may have a lower campaign success goal threshold when compared to that of a country with higher disposable income.

+Recommendation - Set campaign goal to $5000
+Further Analysis - Determine if campaign goal threshold changes by country